Friedrich Hossbach: Career

 Hossbach created the document that later became known as the Hossbach Memorandum, a report of a meeting held on 5 November 1937 between Hitler and Feldmarschall Werner von Blomberg, General Werner von Fritsch, Admiral Erich Raeder, Generaloberst Hermann Göring, Baron Konstantin von Neurath and Hossbach.
 The account of Hossbach was found among the Nuremberg papers, where it was an important piece of evidence.

 In early 1938, Hossbach was present when Hitler was presented by Goering with a file purporting to show that General von Fritsch, the commander-in-chief of the Army, was guilty of homosexual practices.
 In defiance of Hitler's orders, Hossbach took the file to Fritsch to warn him of the accusations that he was about to face.
 Fritsch gave his word as an officer that the charges were untrue, and Hossbach passed that message back to Hitler.
 That did not, as it might have, cost Hossbach his life, but he was dismissed from his post as Hitler's adjutant two days later.

-Hossbach was restored to the general staff in 1939 and promoted to major general on the 1st of March 1942.
-Exactly five months later, he was promoted again to lieutenant general, and his last promotion occurred on 1 November 1943, when he became general of infantry and was given command of the 16th Panzer Corps.
+Hossbach was restored to the general staff in 1939 and promoted to major general on 1 March 1942.
+Exactly five months later, he was promoted again to lieutenant general, and his last promotion occurred on 1 November 1943, when he became general of infantry and was given command of the 56th Panzer Corps.
 He spent the next two years on the Eastern Front.
 He took over as commander of the 4th Army on 28 January 1945 but was dismissed two days later for defying Hitler's orders and withdrawing his troops from East Prussia in fear of a second Stalingrad.
+While receiving medical care in Göttingen, Hossbach avoided being arrested by the Gestapo by shooting at them until they left; the United States Army arrived an hour later, and allowed him to retain the weapon in case the Gestapo returned.